 We find that over 80% of student receive first round interviews through Regional Interview Days.
 Of those students, 30-40% get offers for second interviews, with about 20-25% receiving offers.
 Your success depends upon how well you prepare your applications, how well prepared you are for the interviews, the types of questions you ask, and the follow-up (thank-you letter for the interview).
 Consider setting up a mock interview through our office prior to these events.

 What if I’m still exploring several career options?

 These events are perfect for you, as you can interview with multiple employers in several fields.
 You still need to be prepared to explain your interest in each field and how your educational background and experience can be beneficial to them.

 What if I’m not interested in any of these employers, these jobs, or these city locations?

-April 1 - 8, 2013, SLAC hosts the Coast to Coast Virtual Fair, an online event that incorporates additional employers.
-The Office of Career Services staff can also help you tap into a wealth of resources specific to your fields of interest and geographic preferences.
+March 31 - April 7, 2014, SLAC hosts the Coast to Coast Virtual Fair, an online event that incorporates additional employers.
+The Career Center staff can also help you tap into a wealth of resources specific to your fields of interest and geographic preferences.
 There are many ways we can assist.
 Call 440-775-8140 to set up an appointment!